fleschutz/PowerShell/Docs/list-hidden-files.md

 ## list-hidden-files.ps1 - Lists hidden files in a directory tree

-This script scans and lists all hidden files in a directory tree.
+This PowerShell script scans and lists all hidden files in a directory tree.

 ## Parameters
 ```powershell